Mount Diablo Region CalNat Course

 Full course website: http://calnat.ucanr.edu/Take_a_class/Diablo_/

-Lindsay Wildlife Experience, Save Mount Diablo and Mount Diablo Interpretive Association are partnering to offer for the first time a UC California Naturalist certification course focused on the Mount Diablo region.
-The Diablo lands stretch from Pittsburg and Antioch all the way to Corral Hollow, southwest of Tracy, and include a wide diversity of ecosystems and human communities.
-Taught by local expert guest speakers, Diablo California Naturalist classes provide a broad overview of California natural history while helping participants to become skilled interpreters, citizen scientists, and stewards of the lands and lives around Mount Diablo.
+After a wildly successful pilot course last winter, thanks to the collaboration of Lindsay Wildlife Experience, Save Mount Diablo, and the Mount Diablo Interpretive Association, the Mount Diablo Region CalNat class is back this Fall, hosted by Lindsay Wildlife Experience!
+Named for Contra Costa county’s iconic 3,849-foot peak, the Mount Diablo region stretches from Pittsburg and Antioch all the way to Corral Hollow, southwest of Tracy, and includes many regional parks, city open spaces, state parks, and reservoirs.
+Team-taught by local expert guest speakers and Merritt College biology professor Brad Balukjian, the Mount Diablo CalNat class provides a broad overview of California natural history while helping participants to become skilled interpreters, citizen scientists, and stewards of the lands and lives around Mount Diablo.

 Through three weekend field trips, classroom instruction, and hands-on exercises, participants will observe and learn about the variety of ecosystems in our region.
 Participants will develop their ability to observe and engage with nature through keeping a field journal, contributing to a class citizen science project, making observations on the app iNaturalist, and completing capstone projects.
 Upon completing certification requirements, participants are eligible for four academic credits through UC Davis Extension for an additional nominal fee.

 The fall 2017 course is full.
 To be added to the mailing list for future class offerings please contact Brad Balukjian at email@example.com.